keratagpro/node-reddit-sidebar-twitch/README.md

 # Reddit Sidebar Twitch Widget

-Simple NodeJS project that can add Twitch streams of a specific game to a subreddit's sidebar.
+Simple NodeJS project that can add Twitch & YouTube streams of a specific game to a subreddit's sidebar.

-This is a fork of [Kera's Twitch Stream Bot](https://github.com/keratagpro/node-reddit-sidebar-twitch) which adds thumbnail sprites.
+A spritesheet of stream thumbnails is also created.

 ## Usage